Flathead Indian Reservation: Formation and land distribution

 According to their treaty, the tribes have the right to off-reservation hunting, but the state believed it could regulate those activities.
 State game wardens were responsible for a violent confrontation in 1908 with a small Pend d'Oreilles hunting party, which resulted in deaths of four of the Native Americans, in what is known as the Swan Valley Massacre.
 A court challenge to their hunting rights reached the US Supreme Court, which upheld tribal treaty rights to hunt off-reservation in their former territory.

 After allotments of land to individual households of members on the tribal rolls, the government declared the rest of the communal land to be "surplus" and opened the reservation to homesteading for White settlement.
 United States Senator Joseph M. Dixon of Montana played a key role in getting this legislation passed.
 Most tribal members chose land close to the mountains where wild game still roamed, so prime farmland in the middle of the valleys was available.
 When it opened in 1910, 81,363 applications by whites were received for 1,600 parcels of land.
 Lottery winners took only 600 tracts, leaving 1,000 tracts still open.
 These were taken in what the tribe considers a subsequent "land grab".
 The distribution of the lands caused much resentment by the Flathead as homesteaders started fencing the land, claiming water rights from streams and diverting water for irrigation.
 Congress amended the act to authorize the construction of irrigation systems for homesteaded lands within the reservation.
 The United States Reclamation Service began reconnaissance surveys in 1907 and actual work commenced in the summer of 1908.
 The tribes requested the establishment of the Pablo National Wildlife Refuge which was established in 1921, subject to reservoir uses for the irrigation project.
+The Tribes manage the fishery resources in the Pablo Reservoir.
 Originally a joint project, the Indian Service gained control of Flathead Irrigation Project in 1924.
 With the rugged mountains and valleys, numerous waterways diverse in size, and a large amount of natural lakes, the project was not completed until 1963.

 Management

 A tribal council was formed in response to the 1934 Indian Reorganization Act.
 They were the first tribes to organize a tribal government under the act.
 Under the Indian Self-Determination and Education Assistance Act of 1975, the tribal council was finally able to begin gradually taking over management of law enforcement, justice, forestry, wildlife, and health and human services programs.
 The Flathead have worked to regain control of the reservation lands and acquire some of the approximately one-half of the land base appropriated by non-Indians.
 The allotment of reservation lands remains "a very sensitive issue".

 The tribes applied to Congress and began managing the Mission Valley Power Company in 1988, which serves the reservation.
 Their bid to take over the federal operating license for Kerr Dam wasn't successful, but the tribes obtained exclusive rights to purchase the facility in 2015, and a larger rent payment.